woct0rdho/ComfyUI-FeatherOps/docs/ck_reference.md

 ## Direct Implications for HIP Kernel Work

-- CK’s A-path uses three coordinated pieces together:
+- CK's A-path uses three coordinated pieces together:
-  1. vectorized global read,
+  - vectorized global read,
-  2. vectorized LDS write,
+  - vectorized LDS write,
-  3. `M+1` LDS padding.
+  - `M+1` LDS padding.
 - Matching only one of these in HIP is usually insufficient; parity work should treat them as one bundle.